heptarch/heptarch.github.io/drafts/demon.md

  childhood, but bathed in a gentle greyness, as if the light cannot quite touch the objects it falls upon.
 The sky is a rippling skin of stars;
  far too many, and none of them familiar.
- By the water is a rough cone of matter---ash? snakeskin?---which appears to be slowly spreading.
+ By the water is a rough cone of matter---ash? snakeskin?---which appears to be spreading.
  "Is this Trinity Quay?"

 <p align="right">
-«<b>close enough to talk</b>»
+«<b>close enough</b>»
   </p>

 <p align="center">